saivarsha7/TNSDC_Generative-AI/README.md

 ## Model Training

-The machine learning model is trained using a supervised learning algorithm, such as a decision tree or random forest, to predict the math score based on the input features.
+The model is trained using a genai algorithm, such as a decision tree or CNN algorithm , to predict the math score based on the input features.
 The dataset is split into training and testing sets to evaluate the model's performance.

 ## Results

-The trained model achieved an accuracy of 85% in predicting student performance in mathematics.
+The trained model achieved an accuracy of 85% in predicting student performance in mathematicsand science.
 The results demonstrate the significant impact of factors such as parental education, test preparation course, and lunch type on student scores.

 ## Contributing